wechuli/python-deepdive/Part 2/Section 10 - Context Managers/notes.md

 - Pattern: Start -Stop e.g start database transactiion,perform database operations, commit or rollback transacks
 - Pattern: Lock - Release
 - Pattern: Change - Reset

+### The contextlib Module

+One of the goals when context managers were introduced to Python was to ensure generator functions could be used to easily create them.